nathanpw/nzbget-pp-ConvertAssSubs/README.md

-# nzbget-pp-ConvertAssSubs
+# nzbget-pp-subs

-A post process plugin for NZBGet which will convert ASS subs to SRT.
+A post process plugin for NZBGet which will convert ASS subs to SRT, and removes dvb and pgs subtitles.

 Requires:
 - ffmpeg-python (pip install ffmpeg-python) and ffmpeg